 It is necessary to accept these warnings to launch the KX III Remote Console.
-For more information, see Security Warnings and Validation Messages (on page 9).
+For more information, see Security Warnings and Validation Messages (on page 7).

-Two sample methods on how to install an SSL Certificate in the browser are provided here, both using Microsoft Internet Explorer 8° and Windows 7°.
+Two sample methods on how to install an SSL Certificate in the browser are provided here.
 Specific methods and steps depend on your browser and operating system.
 See your browser and operating system help for details.